Ultra-Wide Camera vs Telephoto — Which Is Better?

 Q2: Can I shoot portraits with ultra-wide?

-A: You can, but the face may look stretched.
-Telephoto is better for clean, flattering portraits.
+You can, but faces can look stretched.
+Telephoto produces more flattering portraits.

 Q3: Do budget phones have telephoto lenses?